 Steve Hall, aka "Papa Steve."
-A Boise native, was in a rock band in the 1960's called "Lost," with buddies Noble Atherton, Richard Gooch, and Norm Garrison - some of you may recognize those names.
-Careers and family took him away from music for over 30 years, but after retiring from the restaurant business (10 Dairy Queen stores).
-He took up music again during winters spent in Mazatlan, Mexico, where he had an oldies band called Our Gang (aka The Little Rascals) and was in a blues band called Blue Rose.
-He and his wife Pat, (celebrating their 50th anniversary), also produced the three Spectacular series of annual concerts in Mazatlan.
+A Boise native, was in a rock band in the1960's called "Lost," with buddies Noble Atherton, Richard Gooch and Norm Garrison - some of you may recognize those names.
+Careers and family took him away from music for over 30 years, but after retiring from the restaurant business (10 Dairy Queen stores), he took up music again during winters spent in Mazatlan, Mexico, where he had an oldies band called Our Gang (aka The Little Rascals) and was in a blues band called Blue Rose.
+He and his wife Pat produced the three Spectacular series of annual concerts in Mazatlan.
 Now back full time in Idaho, he invites you to come hear the band, and "get your blues groove on".

-A long time native of Sonoma County in Northern California, Don was a part of the local music scene since the early 70's and has performed with various groups including the soul/funk band "Spontaneous Combustion," the Santa Rosa Symphony, Act III, the Santa Rosa La Sabre Drum and Bugle Corps, R&B group "Rhythm and Vine, and numerous Big Bands, He was also lead trumpet in the pit band for "The Wizard of Oz, and "Once Upon a Mattress" at the Lincoln Theater in Napa.
+A long time native of Sonoma County in Northern California, Don was a part of the local music scene since the early 70's, and performed with various groups including the soul/funk band "Spontaneous Combustion," the Santa Rosa Symphony, Act III, the Santa Rosa La Sabre Drum and Bugle Corps, R&B group "Rhythm and Vine," and numerous Big Bands.
+He was lead trumpet in the pit band for "The Wizard of Oz," and "Once Upon a Mattress" at the Lincoln Theater in Napa.
 Most recently, Don was a member of Sonoma County's Old School Memphis Soul/R&B band "Stax City."
 He was also a member of the reggae group "The Joseph Lion Band," formerly "Zion Lion."
 He is a huge fan of the bands of the 60's and 70's.
 "Almost every one of them had horn sections."
 His favorite group "Tower of Power" is still going strong.

 Bill "Carp" Carpenter